 Many patients do not receive care at a specialist clinic or have access to a named care coordinator, and they have no choice but to become a ‘project manager’ of their own healthcare.
 Clinic appointments can be frequent and involve significant travel.
 The UK Strategy for Rare Diseases (published in 2013) said that it was essential to coordinate care for people with rare conditions and more needed to be done to improve coordination.
 Unfortunately, there is no strong evidence as to how this should be done for different patients and further research in this area is needed.

-Genetic Alliance UK is part of a wider team of academics and experts in rare diseases addressing this gap through a new research study, COordiNated Care Of Rare Diseases (CONCORD).
-The study, beginning in June 2018, will run for two and a half years and is funded by the National Institute for Health Research (NIHR) Health Services and Delivery Research Programme.
-The study is led by Professor Steve Morris, a health economist at UCL.
+Genetic Alliance UK is part of a wider team of academics and experts in rare diseases addressing this gap through a new research study based at UCL, COordiNated Care Of Rare Diseases (CONCORD).
+The study, began in June 2018, and will run for two and a half years and is funded by the National Institute for Health Research (NIHR) Health Services and Delivery Research Programme.
+The study is led by health economist Professor Steve Morris.

 The aim of the study is to investigate how care of people with rare diseases is coordinated in the UK, and importantly, how patients and families affected by rare diseases, and the healthcare professionals who treat them, would like care to be coordinated.The detailed objectives of the study are:

-The CONCORD research team will do this using interviews, focus groups and workshops (qualitative research) and a survey (quantitative research).
+The CONCORD research team are doing this using interviews, focus groups and workshops (qualitative research) and a survey (quantitative research).
 We will hold events for healthcare professionals, people who decide how services are provided (commissioners), and patients and families, so they can tell us how to make our findings helpful to them.

-We are involving patients and family members throughout the study, and establishing a patient advisory group to advise on recruiting participants and interpreting the findings.
-The advisory group will be run by Lara Bloom (Ehlers-Danlos Society) and Kerry Leeson-Beevers (Alstrom Syndrome UK) who are also members of the research team.
+We are involving patients and family members throughout the study, and have established a patient advisory group to advise on recruiting participants and interpreting the findings.
+The advisory group is chaired by Lara Bloom (Ehlers-Danlos Society) and Kerry Leeson-Beevers (Alstrom Syndrome UK) who are also members of the research team.